pjanec/dirigent/README.md

  `--sharedConfigFile mySharedConfig.xml` ... what shared config file to use

+ `--localConfigFile myLocalConfig.xml` ... what local configuration file to use

  `--isMaster 0|1` .... start master process automatically (no need to run it separately then)

  `--CLIPort 5050` ...
 Command Line Interface port number.
 Passed to the master process when `--IsMaster 1` is used.